 Overview of group EDP epoch

-The next epoch boundary is derived (as described in 10.71.2.4 (EDP Epoch Start Time Computation)) from the value of the first epoch TSF start time defined in the EDP Epoch Settings field of the Group Enhanced Privacy element of the (Re)Association Response frame or the EDP epoch setting action response frame.
-The Epoch Interval Duration field of the same fields and frames defines the interval of the following Group EDP epochs sequence.
+The next epoch boundary is derived (as described in 10.71.2.4 (EDP Epoch Start Time Computation)) from the value of the first epoch TSF start time defined in the EDP Epoch Settings field of the EDP(#117) element of the (Re)Association Response frame or the EDP Epoch Response(#118) frame.
+The Epoch Interval (#871) field of the same fields and frames defines the interval of the following Group EDP epochs sequence.

 A CPE non-AP MLD belonging to an EDP group and the CPE AP MLD may calculate the new OTA values to be used for the non-AP MLD in the next group EDP epoch.